Amtrak: Environmental impact

 Per passenger mile, Amtrak is 30–40 percent more energy-efficient than commercial airlines and automobiles overall, though the exact figures for particular routes depend on load factor along with other variables.
 Amtrak's rolling stock is mostly diesel, with electric locomotives being used along the Northeast Corridor and a limited number of dual-mode locomotives along the Empire Corridor; electrified trains are considerably more efficient than diesels, produce less carbon dioxide, and can feed energy captured from regenerative braking back into the electrical grid.
+As of 2023, 1% of rail in the United States is electrified.
+On select areas of Amtrak's Northeast Corridor, where some locomotives are electrified, Amtrak emits up to 70-80% less greenhouse gas emissions than personal vehicle and flight travel.

 In 2005, Amtrak's carbon dioxide equivalent emissions per passenger were 0.411 lbs/mi (0.116 kg per km).
 This amount is similar to that of a car with two people, about twice as high as the UK rail average (where more of the system is electrified), about four times the average US motorcoach, and about eight times a Finnish electric intercity train or fully loaded fifty-seat coach.
 It is, however, about two thirds of the raw CO_{2}-equivalent emissions of a long-distance domestic flight.

+In 2018, specifically in northeastern US, Amtrak's carbon dioxide equivalent emissions per passenger were 0.280 lbs/mi for diesel locomotives and 0.134 lbs/mi for electric locomotives.
+The average emissions for the combined ratio of Amtrak diesel and electric routes is 0.227 lbs/mi.
+Per route, passenger rail travel covers and average of 30% more miles than air travel due to the nature of its course and path.
+Rail creates less carbon dioxide emissions than flying for trips up to and beyond 1,100 miles, but its CO2 advantage fade on longer routes past 500 miles.

 Diesel trains cause additional regional air pollution, impacting the ecosystems around the sites of operation.
 More stops along train routes can lead to higher greenhouse gas emissions.
+Delays in operation can lead to excess locomotive idling, also leading to higher greenhouse gas emissions.

 Amtrak rail facilities located in Delaware were cited as the state's largest source of polychlorinated biphenyl (PCB) contamination into the Delaware River, which build up in the tissue of animals and are human carcinogens.